mevdschee/php-crud-api/README.md

 #### Basic authentication

 The Basic type supports a file (by default '.htpasswd') that holds the users and their (hashed) passwords separated by a colon (':').
-When the passwords are entered in plain text they fill be automatically hashed.
+When the passwords are entered in plain text they will be automatically hashed.
 The authenticated username will be stored in the `$_SESSION['username']` variable.
 You need to send an "Authorization" header containing a base64 url encoded version of your colon separated username and password, after the word "Basic".